ChuckJonas/next-ssl-redirect-middleware/README.md

-# nextjs-ssl-redirect-middlewear
+# next-ssl-redirect-middleware

 [Nextjs Middleware](https://nextjs.org/docs/middleware) to redirect `http` to `https`.
-This is helpful if you are hosting your site on a service where this redirect doesn't happen automatically (IE heroku).
+This is helpful if you are hosting your site on a service that doesn't have "force ssl" support out of the box (IE: heroku).

 ## Install